 - Associate Editor of The Chemical Engineering Journal

-- BSc (1st Class Honours), Chemical Engineering, University of Newcastle upon Tyne, United Kingdom, 1970
+- BSc (1st Class Honors), Chemical Engineering, University of Newcastle upon Tyne, United Kingdom, 1970

 - PhD, Chemical Engineering, University of Cambridge, United Kingdom, 1974

-These research projects are concerned with the scale-up of intensive liquid extraction processes, focusing on fundamentals of drop motion behavior (as discrete drops and in swarms), modeling of mixing and mass transfer in liquid-liquid contactors; fundamentals of electrically charged drop motion in liquid-liquid systems; interfacial mass transfer, equilibria and drop behavior in biological product extraction systems; ionic liquid solvents - synthesis, physical property measurement, partition, spraying behavior and applications; novel intensive reactors for biodiesel production.
-We are also looking at novel extraction methods for processing algae as a renewable source of lipids and other compounds.
+These research projects are concerned with the scale-up of intensive liquid extraction processes, focusing on fundamentals of drop motion behavior (as discrete drops and in swarms), modeling of mixing and mass transfer in liquid-liquid contactors; fundamentals of electrically charged drop motion in liquid-liquid systems; interfacial mass transfer, equilibria and drop behavior in biological product extraction systems; Spinning disk techniques for intensive liquid-liquid and gas liquid contact.

 This research focuses on ion-exchange kinetics & equilibria in synthetic and natural ion- exchangers and on simultaneous ion-exchange and bioregeneration in zeolitic ion exchangers.
 Of special interest is the intensification of the supply of oxygen to aerobic microorganisms adsorption and bioadsorption processes for waste water treatment and potable water pre-treatment, development of combined physical and biological separation processes, and the development of new adsorbents and exchangers based on natural materials.